 Indirect impacts associated with the Proposed Action are represented by the operational emissions discussed above.
 With respect to cumulative impacts, the Proposed Action is not anticipated to have a significant effect on long-term emissions or air quality in the vicinity of the Airport based on reasonably foreseeable on-airport, off-airport, and transportation projects identified in Section 4.4.
 To protect the quality of ambient air in Nashville (Davidson County), the city has implemented an Air Pollution Control Program which monitors and regulates potential sources of air pollution within the City.
-This program is charged with evaluating air pollution permits are issued to those sources that are operating in compliance with the applicable air pollution regulations or to those that are on an approved compliance schedule.
+This program is charged with evaluating air pollution permit applications and issuing construction permits to new and modified sources.
+Operating permits are issued to those sources that are operating in compliance with the applicable air pollution regulations or to those that are on an approved compliance schedule.
 The Air Pollution Control Program ensures that new development is in compliance with existing air quality regulations to reduce potential cumulative impacts of future development.